karolwn/Apache_NiFi/README.md

 * itertools
 * csv

 ## NiFi_configuration

 It contains nifi.properties, authorizers.xml, zookeeper.properties and state-management.xml which are described in the thesis.

+## NiFi_detail_images

+Images of the data processing flow in detailImages are ordered by their position in the flow.